lowcodeunit/public-web-blog/docs/getting-started/connecting-downstream-services.md

 ### Warm Storage

 A queryable storage location, warm storage offers a way to work with data in a dynamic, no-sql way.
 This storage type comes with a larger cost, and for that reason, controlling the amount of data in this storage is important.
 Depending on license, the amount of data available in warm storage will vary.
 With enterprise licenses, the retention period can be tuned to meet application needs and cost concerns.
-Use the dashboard to link out to complete API documentation in the [API portal](https://fathym-prd.portal.azure-api.net/docs/services/), here is a quick look at querying the cold storage API.
+Use the dashboard to link out to complete API documentation in the [API portal](https://fathym-prd.portal.azure-api.net/docs/services/), here is a quick look at querying the warm storage API.

 ```cli
 curl -X POST \